MartinKukolos/drives/README.md

-# drive
+# drives
-secure way for mapping network drives
+A secure way for mapping network drives